When will the NHS pay rise be paid for 2025?

 As with previous years, this pay agreement was not announced in time for the new financial year, which begins on April 1st.
 Initially it was not clear when NHS staff would actually receive updated pay in their monthly pay packets.

-However, as of June 2025, the government has now announced that pay increases will be implemented in time for August’s monthly pay.
+However, in June 2025 the government announced that pay increases will be implemented in time for August’s monthly pay.

 Staff will receive their new pay and pay backdated to April on their normal monthly pay day.